 Using substances other than the recommended contact lens solution to rinse or rewet your contacts can introduce harmful microbes to the eye and cause a serious infection.
 That’s why it’s best to remove your contacts before showering, swimming, or any other time they might get wet.

-Westfarms Eye Associates, PC Eye Clinic and Contact Lenses, Eye Care and Eye Doctors in Farmington, Connecticut
+Dr. Jenkins & Associates Eye Clinic and Contact Lenses, Eye Care and Eye Doctors in Newington, Connecticut

 If Your Contact Lenses Feel Uncomfortable, Take Them Out!